richardjaee/Lockx-Contracts/README.md

 3. Generate coverage
 4. Install & run Slither

-## Contributing

-We ❤️ contributions!
-Please read the [CONTRIBUTING guidelines](CONTRIBUTING.md) before opening an issue or pull request.

 ## Environment variables

 Create a `.env` file (based on `.env.example`) in the project root: